|Subject:||Troubleshooting outbound email problems|

 - Xeams server is not running or there is no network connectivity from Mary's machine to the server.

-Step 2 - Message is received by Xeams.
+Step 2 - The message is received by Xeams.
 Click here to see how to verify this step.

 - Pass through filters

 - Will be sent to outbound message queue.
 If for any reason Xeams is not able to deliver the message to the final destination, it will sit in a folder called OutboundMailQueue.
 There could be several reason why an outbound message cannot be delivered.
 Below are the most common problems.

 - MX record for the destination server cannot be found in DNS

 - The destination server won't accept the message

 - There are several log files that you can monitor to see what happens to a particular message.
 These logs files are: